-NCI/ELI support staff to move into employment and/up up the qualifications ladder with continued professional development through ELI/NCI.
-All ELI staff are provided with specific training and support towards their roles.
-ELI provides tailored in-house staff training, short external courses from specialised groups and long-term courses, e.g. QQI Level 5, 6, 7, 8 and 9 qualifications.
+NCI/ELI support staff to move into employment and up the qualifications ladder, with continued professional development throughout.
+All ELI staff are provided with specific education and support towards their roles11.
+ELI provides tailored in-house staff training, short external courses from specialised groups and long-term courses, e.g., QQI Level 5, 6, 7, 8 and 9 qualifications.
 Many Home Visitors progress though ELI into Coordinator, Senior Coordinator and Senior Specialist roles.